turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

   * Functions and code are well-refactored and show developer empathy
   * There are no global variables aside from query selectors, `pastActivities` and `currentActivity`.
 * **3:**
-  * Application uses the Data Model exclusively to track changes to the ideas, and display of ideas happens after the Data Model has been updated
+  * Application uses the Data Model exclusively to track changes to the activities, and display of activities happens after the Data Model has been updated
   * There are no nested for loops
   * Functions are DRY and observe SRP - and most are around 10 lines of code or less
-  * There are no global variables aside from query selectors and an array for your idea
+  * There are no global variables aside from query selectors and an array for your activity
-  * Uses event delegation correctly on dynamic elements for deleting, and starring an idea
+  * Uses event delegation correctly on dynamic elements for deleting, and starring an activity
   * Uses parameters and arguments to craft short and reusable functions.
 There are no parameters or arguments in functions that are unused.
 * **2:**
   * Data model is built to the specifications detailed in the spec sheet and is fully separated from the DOM.
 Example: There should not be any DOM manipulation in class files. - example: there is no DOM logic in the `Activity` class.